"Mom!" Cody screamed, his nerves resembling a wicked hurricane swirling in the depths of the ocean, threatening to cause much harm. "MOM!"

 There was no answer, just the deafening silence of the unconscious household.
 "Mom, help!"

 Help.
 That word seemed to spark a deep panic in the pit of Theresa's stomach as the cry in the night jarred her from her slumber.
+It was the same word she'd heard her husband cry out three years ago before he was gone forever.
 She instantly shot up to her feet and scrambled out to the hallway, narrowly missing the corner of the wall as she swerved around it, still in a daze.
 She could hear the uncomforting sound of sobbing coming from the bathroom, followed by the sickening tone of violent retching.
 "Honey, is everything alright?"
 Theresa called, stepping clumsily into the bathroom where her son lay, spewing everywhere.

 A stupid question it was to ask, but she needed to hear his voice, to hear the story from his point-of-view.
 At the sight displaying itself for her eyes to see, she could feel her insides slowly collapsing with a mixture of sympathy and grief, and for a quick second, she thought she might faint.
 A trickle of blood made its way down his chin in a seemingly straight line as the rest spilled out from his mouth as he heaved, and within seconds, she was by his side, her hand circling around his back in comfort.
 She struggled to catch a breath from the little panic episode she was struggling from, and she knew she must get Ryan and the girls up so she could call 911.